lowlighter/metrics/README.md

 <details>
 <summary>Last.fm</summary>

+    🚧 This feature is available as pre-release on @master branch (unstable)

 Obtain a Last.fm API key.

 To do so, you can simply [create an API account](https://www.last.fm/api/account/create) or [use an existing one](https://www.last.fm/api/accounts).